 Allergy Relief: Guide to Immunotherapy

-Oral and intranasal allergy medications do not provide adequate relief for certain allergy sufferers, such as those suffering with severe allergies or for those suffering longer than three months out of the year.[1]
-Allergy shots, also known as immunotherapy, have provided some of these patients with a reduction in symptoms; however, this form of treatment is not a cure.
+Oral and intranasal allergy medications do not provide adequate relief for certain allergy sufferers, such as those suffering from severe allergies or those suffering for more than three months out of the year.[1]
+Allergy shots, also known as immunotherapy, have reduced symptoms for some of these patients; however, this form of treatment is not a cure.

 Source